descryptors/descryptors/README.md

 <img height="80px" src="/resources/public/img/logo.svg">

->  _The only prescription, is more description._
+>  _The only prescription is more description._

-__Descryptors__ tries to make finding and monitoring cryptocurrency projects easier.
-Our goal is to be as transparent and neutral as possible.
+__Descryptors__  makes finding and monitoring cryptocurrency projects easier.
+Our goal is to be as transparent and neutral.

 https://descryptors.io